 Since its global scale-up in 2014, LoCAL has evolved considerably.
-As of 2019, it had engaged with 280 local governments, representing over 10 million people in 14 countries: Bangladesh, Benin, Bhutan, Cambodia, The Gambia, Ghana, Lao PDR,1 Lesotho, Mali, Mozambique, Nepal, Niger, Tanzania and Tuvalu.
-Another six countries had expressed interest in deploying LoCAL: Burkina Faso, Côte d'Ivoire, Liberia, Malawi, São Tomé and Príncipe and Uganda, bringing the total number of LoCAL countries to 20, with the potential to reach some 500 million people.
-Over the same
+As of May 2020, it had engaged with 293 local governments, representing over 11 million people in 14 countries: Bangladesh, Benin, Bhutan, Cambodia, The Gambia, Ghana, Lao PDR,1 Lesotho, Mali, Mozambique, Nepal, Niger, Tanzania and Tuvalu.
+Another 11 countries/states had expressed interest in deploying LoCAL: Burkina Faso, Côte d'Ivoire, Liberia, Malawi, Pakistan, Palestine, São Tomé and Príncipe, Senegal, Solomon Islands, Sudan and Uganda, bringing the total number of LoCAL countries/states to 25, with the potential to reach some 500 million people.
+Over the same period, LoCAL has mobilized around \$94.2 million from partners, own resources and parallel funding from governments; the majority of these funds are disbursed as performance-based grants to local governments.

-$^{^{1}}$ The Lao PDR project officially closed 31 December 2017 with the conclusion of Phase I; partnerships are being explored to initiate a transition to Phase II.
+1 The Lao PDR project officially closed 31 December 2017 with the conclusion of Phase I; partnerships are being explored to initiate a transition to Phase II.